Smartphones keep track of IFAD projects’ achievements and challenges in Brazil during COVID-19

 IFAD Asset Request Portlet

-Smartphones keep track of IFAD projects’ achievements and challenges in Brazil during COVID-1930 July 2020
+Smartphones keep track of IFAD projects’ achievements and challenges in Brazil during COVID-19Estimated reading time: 4 minutes

 For all the chaos they bring, crises also have a way of giving birth to unexpected opportunities.
 One way they do this is by urging people to develop new tools to help them resist disaster.
 Such is the case in north-eastern Brazil, where, despite the country’s struggles with the COVID-19 pandemic, IFAD-funded projects have found new ways to carry on their work.